 Oregon’s craft cocktail scene is thriving and Lola’s Fruit Shrubs craft cocktail mixers mean that you can enjoy the experience of organic fruit in a bottle beyond Oregon.
 Made by hand in Eugene, Oregon, these mixers, also known as drinking vinegars, can be mixed with spirits, added to vinaigrettes, or for deglazing that chicken sauté.
 Pick them up at Eugene Farmer’s Market, Provisions Market Hall or Capella’s Market and then ship or drive them to your holiday destination.

 There’s no better example of Oregon’s bounty than hazelnuts.
 Freddy Guys Hazelnuts are available raw, smoked, or coated with candy or chocolate.
 Perfect to add a crunch to a salad or side dish or just to snack on.
-They’re easy to pack or send, whether you’re flying, driving, or just sharing.
-(8 oz., $8)
+They are easy to pack or send, whether you’re flying, driving, or just sharing.

-The holidays are all about sharing and these locally-produced foods make it possible to share a taste of the Pacific Northwest with anyone, wherever they are.
+The holidays are all about sharing and these locally-produced food gifts make it possible to share a taste of the Pacific Northwest with anyone, wherever they are.